maksfourlife/solana-account-loader/README.md

 # solana-account-loader
-Simple package for loading solana accounts via `getMultipleAccounts` i a more fancy way
+Simple package for loading solana accounts via `getMultipleAccounts` in a more fancy way

 Usage:
 ```typescript